wi7a1ian/csharp-cpu-lab/README.md

 ```

 #### Remember
-- Design for parallelization
+- *Design for parallelization*
-- Do not let threads to work wit the same cache lines
+- Do not let threads to work with the same cache lines.
+Take care to avoid data sharing problems (same shared memory locations).
+- Consider lock-free solutions
 - Be careful about hyperthreading which share L2 cache

 ## SIMD